Before going further, this review is spoiler-heavy. So be forewarned.

 In its favour, Alien Covenant is not Prometheus.
 The story is more straightforward, and scribes John Logan and Dante Harper even manage to clean up the pieces left over from the previous movie, especially David, Fassbender's ambiguous android.

 In Prometheus, David's motives were confusing.
 In the sequel, we open on a flashback between a newly-minted David and his creator Weyland (Guy Pearce, reprising his role from Prometheus), in which the artificial man begins to see the weaknesses in his human 'father'.

 In the present, David has turned on humanity.
-Having witnessed the flaws of his creators, the android sees the destruction of the human race, along with the god-like Engineers (previously known as the space jockeys) that birthed them.
-To that end, he has bidder his time, using the space jockeys' technology to engineer his own creation, an organism whose sole purpose is to kill all living things.
+Having witnessed the flaws of his creators, the android sees the destruction of the human race, along with the god-like Engineers (previously known as the space jockeys) that birthed them, as his ultimate purpose.
+To that end, he has bidden his time, using the space jockeys' technology to engineer his own creation, an organism whose sole purpose is to kill all living things.